 If your child is getting supports and not making progress or presents with the same issue(s) from year to year or for a significant length of time, then it is time for professional assistance.
 While many advantages of parent-teacher meetings exist, they can’t solve every problem.

 If an issue is coming up year after year or occurring long enough to significantly impact them, then your child needs help.
+Waiting for things to get better isn't going to help the problem.
 The question becomes do you look for assistance from a private psychologist or ask the school to work with your child more intensively or differently, or possibly have them evaluate your child.
 That is a personal question that only you can answer but selecting your own provider certainly ensures that someone who is skilled and well suited to your child’s needs will be providing an objective opinion.
 Moreover, not all issues can be addressed by schools.